game-jam-it/game-off-docs/the-town/town-technical.md

 # Technical Overview

-As the player is selecting a character to play a town map is generated for the game.

-## Game Design

-### Prepphase

-> MVP: Skips this phase: The player is presented with the town map and possible expeditions to choose from.

-The player uses downtime to move across the map and or gather resources.

-### Expedition

-The player starts an expedition by selecting the location on the town map.

----
-## Technical

 Two map types get generated procedurally where the town map contains multiple event maps.
 While there is some overlap there is a split between the required functionality and the visual representation of the underlying information.

 When a new game starts the town map is generated and populated with a pseudo-random selection of event nodes.
 When a play selects an event node on the town map and starts an expedition the map zooms in to the node as the details get generated and drawn onto the screen.

+### Expedition

+The player starts an expedition by selecting the location on the town map.

+### Preparation

+> MVP: Skips this phase: The player is presented with the town map and possible expeditions to choose from.

+The player uses downtime to move across the map and or gather resources.

+---

 High-level object overview:
 ```mermaid